i3drobotics/phase-csharp/README.md

 ## Test

 ### Unit test
-Unit testing is performed by xunity.
+Unit testing is performed by xunit.
 To run the tests, use the following commands:
 ```bash
 dotnet test test/unit/phasecsharp-unit-test.csproj